Arthur-Kamau/moringa-test/README.md

 * env stores our secreats for example mailgun credentials for sending emails can also have default server arguments

-To test how the diffferent ednpoints work we wil use `POSTMAN`. open this link `https://www.getpostman.com/collections/ce92cba89cd649cc69f8` will open the REST request test collection.
+To test how the diffferent ednpoints work we wil use `POSTMAN`. open this link `https://www.getpostman.com/collections/ce92cba89cd649cc69f8` (recomended) or use the json in postman folder ,will open the REST request test collection.

 NB: default user was create with name :`sample` email : `sample@mail.com`, password : hashed string `sample`